 Choose interesting and diverse panelists

-Use diversity to choose panelists who will compliment each other, but also offer a different point of view on the topic at hand.
-I recently moderated a panel of entrepreneurs, and chose a group who were each successful in their own right, but arrived at success as an entrepreneur in very different ways.
+Use diversity to choose panelists who will complement each other, but also offer a different point of view on the topic at hand.
+I recently moderated a panel of entrepreneurs and chose a group who were each successful in their own right but arrived at success as an entrepreneur in very different ways.
 The topic was about funding a business.
 One of them bootstrapped a business on credit cards and loans from family and friends, another one started out as a celebrity athlete and used her winnings to start a business, and another was able to get angel funding and venture capital to fund a business.

 Be in the moment